Learn to identify and refer at-risk colleagues

-Because mental wellness issues are pervasive across the veterinary profession, the AVMA family – AVMA, AVMA LIFE, and AVMA PLIT – have joined together for a pilot program that will provide gatekeeper training to a limited number of veterinarians and veterinary students, with an eye toward possibly expanding the program if it is successful.
+Because of the importance of mental wellbeing in the veterinary profession, the AVMA family – AVMA, AVMA LIFE, and AVMA PLIT – have joined together for a pilot program that provides gatekeeper training to a limited number of veterinarians and veterinary students, with an eye toward possibly expanding the program if it is successful.

 The QPR Institute began operating in 1999 and has provided training to more than 1 million people to date.
 Graduates of the program are empowered to reach out to colleagues who may be experiencing difficult times and direct them to appropriate resources.
 Through this program, veterinarians will be able to better assist colleagues who may be in crisis.